awsdocs/amazon-eks-user-guide/doc_source/managing-vpc-cni.md

    eksctl update addon --name vpc-cni --version 1.11.4-eksbuild.1 --cluster my-cluster --force
    ```

+   If you remove the **\-\-*force*** option and any of the Amazon EKS add\-on settings conflict with your existing settings, then updating the Amazon EKS add\-on fails, and you receive an error message to help you resolve the conflict\.
+Before specifying this option, make sure that the Amazon EKS add\-on doesn't manage settings that you need to manage, because those settings are overwritten with this option\.
+For more information about other options for this setting, see [Addons](https://eksctl.io/usage/addons/) in the `eksctl` documentation\.
+For more information about Amazon EKS add\-on configuration management, see [Amazon EKS add\-on configuration](add-ons-configuration.md)\.

    If you want to update to a different version of the add\-on instead, then you can view all versions available for the add\-on and your cluster's version with the following command\.
 Replace `1.23` with your cluster's version\.

    ```